ball6847/snipt/README.md

 # Snipt

-This is the codebase for the website, [Snipt.net](https://snipt.net/).
+This is the modified codebase for the website, [Snipt.net](https://snipt.net/).

 It's a relatively well-kept Django app, so you shouldn't have too many problems getting a local copy running.

 **Note:** These instructions assume you already have [Git](http://git-scm.com/) and [Mercurial](http://mercurial.selenic.com/) installed.

-If you need help, visit `#snipt` on irc.freenode.net.

 # Running the Django app